Jtshaffer/SF_Eel_Pop_Estimate/README.md

 ## This project is for the benefit of the numerous groups operating SONAR stations throughout the Eel River Basin of Northern California with hopes to standardize workflows and produce more consistent estimates of Salmonid abundance

-For the most recent fully functional script, download "Pp_Est.R".
+For the most recent fully functional script, download "X".